Saint Michael the Archangel Church (Monroe, Michigan): History

 Monroe already had a Catholic parish when St. Michael's was founded, but because the members of the existing church were predominately Francophone, in 1852 the German-speaking immigrant families asked bishop Peter Paul Lefevre for a new parish and their request was approved.

-The present building was built from 1866–1867.
+The present building was built from 1866 to 1867.
 When the parish was first established, the mayor of Monroe palatial residence was remodeled as a temporary church.
 It was used as a church on the first floor and on the second it was used for the school.
 Later it would only be used as St. Michael School.
 Then, in 1866, the cornerstone for the present church was laid.
 The large 187-foot steeple wasn't added until 1883.
 In 1874 the 3-story rectory was built east of the church.
 In 1918 the parish built the present building of St. Michael School which is now a part of Monroe Catholic Elementary Schools.